tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 - click `tcrook0` drop-down, in upper right corner
 - click `Your repositories` link
 - click `New` button, below `tcrook0` drop-down
-- enter the follwing in the Repository name field: `IntegratedProjects`
+- enter the following in `Repository name` field: `IntegratedProjects`
 - click `Create repository` button, near bottom
 - note the new window with the title `tcrook0/IntegratedProjects`, near top
 - the new GitHub repository, `IntegratedProjects` has been created